 Orienteering can bring a sense of bold purpose to getting out in nature, build confidence and instill a sense of achievement.
 This activity can be a family thing.
 According to Orienteering Queensland, it’s best to keep it non-competitive for kids under 7, while kids over 7 can start with easy trails that have fences, roads and other linear structures to follow.
-OQ has a resource page about orienteering with kids.
+For more information Orienteering Australia.

 Hunt and gather

-Eat insects, weave a bracelet from Lomandra leaves and even sleep in the bush shelter you build on 1-, 2- or 3-day foraging and bush-craft family camps with Wildcraft Australia in Dungog, NSW, Melbourne and soon in Brisbane and the Gold Coast.
+Eat insects, weave a bracelet from Lomandra leaves and even sleep in the bush shelter you build on 1-, 2- or 3-day foraging and bush-craft family camps with Wildcraft Australia in Dungog, NSW.
 They take the kids from 9am to 3pm, and families camp by the river nearby.
 Families can team together to book a custom weekend.
 “The kids learn that everything in Nature is useful.
 It’s like being in a big shop, really,” said Wildcraft’s Jo New.
-In 2017 they’ll introduce ‘re-wilding’ programs for teens.

 Cache me if you can

 Low-cost and family-friendly, geocaching is an ongoing global treasure hunt that uses map coordinates to discover hidden caches, or ‘treasures’.
 Find the cache, sign its logbook, record your success via app or online, swap a find if you like, then re-hide it for the next seeker.
 Caches can be anything from a toy figurine to a DVD to dollar-store beads or a mini-spirit level.
 There are close to three million caches waiting to be found in more than 180 countries, and many are deliberately sited near kid-friendly places like playgrounds.
 All you need is a GPS-enabled device.